redbadger/awesome-badger/chriswhealy/sha256/host-environment/README.md

 ```

 The `hostEnv` function creates a JavaScript object containing various functions and values imported by the WebAssembly module.
-All the imported functions relate to unit testing and are not relevant for production use; however, the most important value is a reference to the block of shared memory created and populated by the host environment.
+All the imported functions relate either to unit testing or logging and are therefore not relevant for production use; however, the most important value is a reference to the block of shared memory created and populated by the host environment.

 ```javascript
 {